Treehouse (I See Stars album)

 Treehouse is the fifth studio album by American electronicore band I See Stars released on June 17, 2016 through Sumerian Records.
 It is their first studio album not to feature vocalist and keyboardist Zach Johnson and guitarist Jimmy Gregerson, who were both asked to leave the band in 2015.
-It is also the band's first album since their 2013 release, New Demons, marking their longest gap between studio album releases.
 The album was produced by Erik Ron, Nick Scott, Taylor Larson, and David Bendeth.

 Track listing

 Song titles adapted from the album's iTunes Store listing.